Samerhajj/Course-Summary/Lecture 6/Lecture 6.md

 	- Each queue gets to send one packet at a time,but we don't interrupt.
 	- But what if someone sends 1000B packets and another sends 500B packet?

+`In Fair Queuing, packets are divided into flows, which are given equal time slices in a round-robin fashion.
+This means that regardless of the size of the packet, each flow is guaranteed to receive an equal share of the available bandwidth.
+`Fair Queuing is a queuing algorithm that is used in computer networking to ensure that all the incoming packets are queued and transmitted in an equal and fair manner.
+It helps to prevent overloading of network resources and optimizes network performance by ensuring that each packet gets an equal chance of transmission, without any discrimination.``

 - For each packet:
 	- Imagine there are no other flows on the router
 		- Determine when it would have finished being sent based on when it arrived - save it with the packet in the queue